10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Line jumping

-This is such a simple idea, but it’s probably my kids’ favorite!
+This idea is simple, but it’s probably my kids’ favorite!

-We ended up moving the lines over to our soft play mat (similar here) for a softer landing.
+We later moved the lines to our soft play mat (similar here) for a softer landing.

 Painter’s tape resist art